Key Takeaways

 Pros

-• Very good for glow without feeling too greasy or overly rich.
+- Very good for glow without feeling greasy or rich.

-• Nice support for stressed skin that feels dull, rough, or mildly irritated.
+- Genuine support for stressed or dull skin that feels rough or mildly irritated.

-• Works for multiple skin types, including oily skin that is also dehydrated.
+- Works across skin types, including oily skin that is also dehydrated.

 Cons

-• Not a miracle anti-aging product if that is what you are hoping for.
+- Not a strong anti-aging treatment if that is what you are expecting.

-• May not suit fragrance-sensitive users or extremely reactive skin.
+- May not suit fragrance-sensitive users — patch test first.

 Quick Rating